 Subcontractors providing services to the County who employs five (5) or more employees and where the total value of the contract(s) exceeds $25,000 are also required to pay a "living wage".

 B. Living Wage Defined: an hourly wage rate which is equivalent to 125% of the federal poverty level.
-For 2018, the "living wage" is $ 15.69 per hour.
-Twenty percent of the "living wage" costs paid by the employer can be for an employee's health care benefits.
+For 2020, the "living wage" is $16.38 per hour without benefits and $13.10 per hour plus 20% benefits.
+Twenty percent (20% or $3.28) of the "living wage" costs paid by the employer can be for an employee's health care benefits.
 This wage rate applies to part and full-time employees who work on County contracts.

 C. Living Wage Exemptions: the following group of vendors and special conditions are exempted from paying "living wages":

 2. Entities with 501(c)(3) status who have nine (9) or fewer employees.

 3. Employees working under the terms of a collective bargaining agreement.

 4. Contracts where County policy requires the payment of prevailing wages (construction contracts).

 5. Programs designed specifically for high school and/or college students such as a bona fide training, summer or youth employment, work study, volunteer/public service, or internship programs.

 6. Co-op employees employed as part of a high school or college co-op program which is part of the employee's educational curricula.